 Since there exists a prejudice to see dancing only as a “performing art”, the initial approach is usually to “pretend”: something like pretending to be on a stage dancing for an audience.
 And a movement that in essence is very simple (and easy), comes out with a very artificial look.
 That is all unconscious.
 Naturally there is a tendency to hide ourselves from the eyes of others, and that artificiality serves as “defense mechanism” to protect you from whoever may take advantage of knowing you.

-Dancing is supposed to be easy.
-It will be easy if you strengthen yourself.
+Dancing is supposed to be easy, and it will be easy if you strengthen yourself.

 That is why I consider the process of teaching/learning tango as requiring some “familiarity” approach.
 Let’s be aware that the generation of my parents in Argentina learned tango from close relatives and friends, so those “defense mechanisms” were at their lowest level of alert.

 When I came to teach Tango for the first time to the Bay Area, I tried to adapt my teaching method to the general rationalistic/ballroom-like approach the students were expecting (my limited knowledge of English, and the fact that everybody was more or less of a stranger to me also contributed to the adaptation of that approach).
 However, overtime I realized that it mostly did not help students to understand the particular characteristics that makes Tango what it is.
 So I decided to return to the “familiar” approach we all are used to in Argentina, although sometime it does not match the new students’ expectations.